arfawassimtn/Mindshelftn/README.md

 └── Mindset

 This version feels more **professional, modern, and startup-like**, while still keeping your original personal vision and friendliness.
 It also looks much better on GitHub for visitors and future contributors.

+⭐ If you like this project, consider starring the repository!